Work. With Flexibility.

 - Use flexible work policies to attract and retain people with disabilities or different living circumstances.

 Leaders are asked to develop and communicate expectations to faculty and staff regarding workplace flexibility by Aug.
 2, 2021.
 Those that adopt flexible time or space options should test these options for a short period before evaluating and then refining the approach to adjust based on the results of the evaluation.

 A timeline for the Work.
 With Flexibility. process over the next 12 months is below:

-- Ken Horstman, Interim Vice President, Office of Human Resources
+- Ken Horstman, Vice President for Human Resources

 - Brandon Sullivan, Director, Leadership and Talent Development and Interim Director, Employee Relations, Office of Human Resources